rapidsai/raft/README.md

      |------------ handle.hpp [raft handle]
 ```

-By taking a primitives-based approach to algorithm development, RAFT accelerates algorithm construction and maintenance
+By taking a primitives-based approach to algorithm development, RAFT accelerates algorithm construction time and reduces
-by maximizing reuse.
-RAFT relies on the RAPIDS memory manager (RMM) like all the other projects in the RAPIDS ecosystem.
+the maintenance burden by maximizing reuse, even across projects.
+RAFT relies on the [RAPIDS memory manager (RMM)](https://github.com/rapidsai/rmm)
-RMM eases the burden of configuring pool allocation and make use of the unified virtual memory space (UVM) and enables
+like other projects in the RAPIDS ecosystem.
+RMM eases the burden of configuring different allocation strategies globally
-the configuration to be used globally across any library that uses it.
-RMM also provides RAII wrappers around device
-arrays that handle the allocation and cleanup.
+across the libraries that use it.
+RMM also provides RAII wrappers around device arrays that handle the allocation and cleanup.

 The example below demonstrates using RMM's `device_uvector` to allocate memory on device and using RAFT to compute
 pairwise Euclidean distances: